MIFIDPRU 8 Disclosure

 Diversity of the Members

 DPI is committed to promoting equality and diversity as well as a culture that actively values differences and recognises that people from different backgrounds and experiences can bring valuable insights to the workplace and enhance the way we work.
-As a result, DPI has a female co-founder and CEO, a third of the Members are women, and close to 50% of the firm are women.
+As a result, DPI has a female co-founder and CEO, almost 30% of the Members are women, and close to 50% of the firm are women.

 The DPI Members have a specific responsibility to set an appropriate standard of behaviour, to lead by example and to ensure that those they manage adhere to our policy and promote the aims of the Company with regard to equal opportunities.